weifanwu/RepoSight/README.md

 5. **Visualize the Folder Structure**:

-   After uploading the folder and converting the structure into JSON, the app will render the structure dynamically using **ReaFlow**.
+   After uploading the folder and converting the structure into JSON, the app will render the structure dynamically using **React Flow**.

 ## Troubleshooting